rogerbinns/jia-mini-python/doc/lang.rst

 Exceptions are not supported nor is try/except.
-If you do something that results in an exception (eg adding a number to a string) then a :ref:`Java level exception <ExecutionError>` will be thrown.
+If you do something that results in an exception (eg adding a number to a string) then a :ref:`Java level exception <ExecutionError>` will be thrown, or :ref:`Objective C error returned <ObjCError>`.

 If you do need to be highly dynamic then consider using the `Look Before You Leap <http://docs.python.org/glossary.html#term-lbyl>`__ style where you make checks before performing operations that can fail.
-Note that multi-threading is not supported so there are no race conditions.
+Note that multi-threading is not supported (serialised) so there are no race conditions.